parhelia512/djvm/README.md

 - [x] Fix seg faults
 - [x] Use dub
 - [x] Unit tests using ByteBuffer to check bi-directional
-- [ ] Clean up dub to work on other boxes (this should be dmd sc.ini not in dub to do link flags)
+- [ ] Clean up dub to work on other boxes to run tests (this should be dmd sc.ini not in dub to do link flags)
 - [x] Make pretty wrapper
 - [ ] Tons of error handling (aka nulls on unsuccessful finds instead of segfaults on usage)
 - [ ] Make pretty JDBC wrapper